Long Walk of the Navajo: The Long Walk

 The "Long Walk" started at the beginning of spring 1864.
 Bands of Navajo led by the Army were relocated from their traditional lands in eastern Arizona Territory and western New Mexico Territory to Fort Sumner (in an area called the Bosque Redondo or by the Navajo) in the Pecos River valley (Bosque Redondo is Spanish for "round forest"—in New Mexican Spanish a bosque means a river-bottom forest usually containing cottonwood trees).
 The march was very difficult and pushed many Navajos to their breaking point.
-Many began the walk exhausted and malnourished, others were not properly clothed and were not in the least prepared for such a long journey.
+Many began the walk exhausted and malnourished, while others were not properly clothed and were not in the least prepared for such a long journey.
 They were also treated cruelly by the soldiers leading the march.
 They were never informed as to where they were going, why they were being relocated, or how long it would take to get there.
 One account passed through generations within the Navajos shows the attitude of the U.S. Army:

 It was said that those ancestors were on the Long Walk with their daughter, who was pregnant and about to give birth [...] the daughter got tired and weak and couldn't keep up with the others or go further because of her condition.
 So my ancestors asked the Army to hold up for a while and to let the woman give birth, but the soldiers wouldn't do it.
 They forced my people to move on, saying that they were getting behind the others.
 The soldier told the parents that they had to leave their daughters behind.
 "Your daughter is not going to survive, anyway; sooner or later she is going to die," they said in their own language.
 "Go ahead," the daughter said to her parents, "things might come out all right with me," But the poor thing was mistaken, my grandparents used to say.
 Not long after they had moved on, they heard a gunshot from where they had been a short time ago.